Employment Privacy Statement

 - Benefits and pension information, such as benefits elections for welfare, disability, leave, medical, or other benefits and associated dependent information

-- Dependent and/or beneficiary information to provide benefit packages to you as part of your compensation, such as health or life insurance coverage or other benefits;
+- Dependent and/or beneficiary information to provide benefit packages to you, such as health or life insurance coverage or other benefits;

-- Emergency contact information to be used in the event of an emergency
+- Emergency contact information to be used in the event of an actual or potential emergency

 - Workplace information, such as photographs and videos